DimitarGrozev5/nexgen-exam-task/README.md

 - The **Form** Component accepts an _onSubmit_ function, that will be called when the user submits the form, with an object of key-value pairs - { [inputName]: inputValue }

 - Every **Input** Component also can accept an _error message_ and a _validator function_.
 These values will be used for input validation.

+- A custom `useHTTPClient` hook is used to send and fetch data